EdelCorbett/CREATE-DREAMS/README.md

  ### Fonts

- * Fuzzy bubbles was the main font used on the website as it work well with the logo.
+ * Fuzzy bubbles was the main font used on the website as it work well with font in the logo.

  ![Fuzzy Bubbles font](documentation/fuzzy-bubbles.png)